Wang Laboratories: IBM-compatible Wang PCs

 Around 1991, Wang released the PC350-16 and PC350-40, which were Intel 80386-based, clocked at 16 MHz and 40 MHz.
 They used the same VS-compatible keyboard as the PC-240, had a maximum of 4 megabytes of RAM, and came with VGA screens as standard.
 They were supplied by Microsoft with MS-DOS and Windows 3.0.

 The 350-16 had a bug where the machine would freeze and not boot up if power-cycled at the mains.
 Although it would power on, the BIOS would not start.
 The solution was to turn on the machine at the mains and hold down the power button for 30 seconds, at which point it would start.
 It was suggested that this was due to an under-valued capacitor in the power circuit.
 This problem appeared to be resolved in the 350–40, which had a different PSU.

-In 1992, Wang marketed a PC-compatible based on the Intel 80386SX processor, which they called the Alliance 750CD.
+In 1992, Wang marketed a PC-compatible based on the Intel 80386SX processor, which it called the Alliance 750CD.
 It was clocked at 25 MHz and had a socket for an 80387 math coprocessor.
 It came with 2 megabytes of installed RAM, and was expandable to 16 megabytes using SIMM memory cards.
 It had a 1.44 megabyte floppy disk drive, an internal 80 megabyte hard disk, and a CD-ROM drive.
 Five expansion slots were built-in.
 It came with MS-DOS and Windows 3.1 operating systems.

 In 1994, Wang released the slimline Alliance 750CD 80486 based PC in the United Kingdom.
 These machines used standard PC/AT keyboards and were IBM compatible, shipping with MSDOS 5.0 and Windows 3.11 as standard.
 System BIOS settings and the real-time clock were maintained by four standard AA batteries instead of a specialty battery pack or lithium battery.
 While offered with a 33 MHz 80486DX, the 750CD could be upgraded to later Socket 3 processors such as the 80486DX2 through the use of third party CPU upgrade adapters or interposers.
 This allowed upgrading to speeds beyond 50 MHz without overclocking, or more than 100 MHz with overclocking, dependent on the processor used.